 - Static-dissipating work boots permit the flow of current.
 Although this sounds counter-intuitive, this type is able to prevent the accumulation of static electricity.
 For instance, if you often work at a place with liquids and combustible fumes, a buildup of static might spark a fire.
 So, wearing the static-dissipating boots keeps you safe since the static will pass out to the ground through the sole and lining.
 Just avoid using them somewhere with high voltages.

-Additionally, It come in many styles like sneakers, pull-on, loafers, ankle boots, oxfords, etc. They even have symbols on their boots’ shank, toe or tongue to point out the protection they provide, such as:
+Additionally, It comes in many styles like sneakers, pull-on, loafers, ankle boots, oxfords, etc. They even have symbols on their boots’ shank, toe, or tongue to point out the protection they provide, such as:

 - A yellow square with the green letters of SD means anti-static protection.